uphy/agent-sync/docs/input-output.md

 | Copilot | command | `.github/prompts/` or `~/.vscode/prompts/` | Non-concatenated (directory path) |

 ## Task Processing Workflow

-When the `agent-sync build` command is executed, the following workflow occurs:
+When the `agent-sync apply` command is executed, the following workflow occurs:

 1. **Configuration Loading**: The configuration file is loaded and validated.
 2. **Task Selection**: If specific projects are provided as command arguments, only those projects' tasks are processed.
 Otherwise, all projects and user tasks are processed.